Clan of Ostoja: Commonwealth era

 In this way, families included in the Clan of Ostoja and having origin from medieval time, are all considered as High Nobility.

 16th century

 Polish Ostoja families almost totally disappeared from political life in the 16th century.
 Nevertheless, the late 16th century features some notable Clan members.
 Kacper Karliński, Lord castellan of Olsztyn, is known for his legendary defence of the town in 1587.
 Maciej Kawęczyński reformed the printing system in Lithuania.
 Mikołaj Kreza was Rittmeister of the Crown.
 Michał Maleczkowski was Magnus procurator (Latin for "ruler") of Lesser Poland 1576–1577.
-Gabriel Słoński (1520–1598) was architect and Burgrave of Krakow.
+Gabriel Słoński (1520–1598) was architect and Burgrave of Kraków.

 17th century

 The 17th century provided much more activity from the Clan.
 First half of the century was the Golden Age of the Commonwealth.
 In Lithuania families were fighting for supremacy in the Grand Duchy which led to many confrontations.
 The leading families were those of Prince Radziwiłł, Prince Sapieha and Pac.
 In Volyn, Podole and Ukraine the Wisniowiecki family reached the supremacy of the area.
 The estimated number of people working for Wisniowiecki on his estates was almost 300,000 at that time.

 In Lithuania, the Sluszka and Unichowski families of the Clan of Ostoja raised in great power.
 Krzysztof Słuszka became Voivode of Livonia and Aleksander Słuszka Castellan of Samogitia and later Voivide of Minsk, then Voivode of Novogrod and ended as Voivode of Trakai in 1647.
 Samuel Unichowski of Ostoja followed up 40 years later and also became the Voivode of Trakai.
 Lady Elżbieta Słuszka (1619–1671) was the richest and most powerful Lady of the Commonwealth.
 She was the Crown Court Marshall and after the death of her first husband inherited the Kazanowski Palace in Warsaw.
 Josef Bogusław Sluszka (1652–1701) was Hetman and Castellan of Trakai and Vilnius.
 Dominik Michał Słuszka (1655–1713) was the Voivode of Polotsk and finally Aleksander Jozef Unichowski became the Castellan of Samogitia.

 Other families in Lithuania that were part of the Clan of Ostoja became very wealthy.
 Prince Boratynski's family joined the Clan already in 1450 and was often holding high military rank.
 Prince Palecki's family also joined at the same time.
 The Danielewicz family was included in the Pac family by adoption of Michał Danielewicz, son of Katarzyna Pac (daughter of Voivode of Trakai) and inherited part of their great land possessions including Bohdanow and the town of Kretinga.

 In Poland, the Szyszkowski family of Ostoja became very powerful.
 Piotr Szyszkowski was the Catellan of Wojno 1643, Marcin Szyszkowski was the Bishop of Kraków and Prince of Siewierz and Mikołaj Szyszkowski became the Prince-bishop of Warmia in 1633.
 Both Prince Mikołaj and Prince Marcin had great impact on the politics of the Commonwealth.
 Following information is mainly taken from Polish Wikipedia.